2017 Global Engagement and Social Responsibility: Higher Education's Role in Addressing Global Crises

 - developing courses, programs, and curricula that put student engagement with real-world issues at the center of the educational experience;

 - project-based and signature assignments that advance ethical integrative thinking, teamwork, and community-based research and service;

 - assessing global learning, engagement, and social responsibility to ensure that all students leave college prepared to address the issues of our time with knowledge, sensitivity, and commitment to the well-being of others, and using requirements of the accreditation review process (such as the Quality Enhancement Plan) as opportunities to develop institutional commitment to and strategic planning for global learning;

 - preparing faculty for their multiple roles—including teacher, facilitator of difficult dialogues, and mentor—with special attention to issues affecting student well-being, and investing in institutional resources to ensure that students, faculty, and staff receive they support they need.

 AAC&U invites you to lend your expertise and voice to the conference conversations.
-Please save the date, submit a proposal, and plan to attend the conference next October 12–14.
+Please save the date, submit a proposal, and plan to attend the conference on October 12–14, 2017.